 How to Remove a Virus and Other Malware from your PC

 If a computer virus is ruining your day (or life), and you feel like you’ve lost control, we’re here to help you get back on track.
-Here is what you’re going to learn from this article:
+Here is what you’re going to learn from this article.

 - How to manually remove a virus

-- How to prevent a future computer infection
+- Guidelines for preventing a future infection

 - How to get rid of a virus on a Mac